 It is not necessary for notice to be provided to the relevant obligor before these rights, remedies and powers pass to the SPE.
 However, the passing of those rights, remedies and powers is subject to any equities in relation to the receivables that arise before the relevant obligor has actual notice of the assignment.

 Notice to the relevant obligor is required to "perfect" the assignment and thereby prevent further equities arising that have priority over the SPE's claim.
-In the case of any underlying security (eg, a mortgage over land) steps are also required to perfect the assignment (such as registration of a transfer in respect of a mortgage over land).
+In the case of certain underlying security (eg, a mortgage over land), additional steps are also required to perfect the assignment (such as registration of a transfer in respect of a mortgage over land).
 The originator usually grants a power of attorney to allow these perfection steps to take place upon certain perfection triggers occurring (as discussed further in 5.3 Principal Perfection Provisions).

-If a transfer does not comply with the above requirements for a true sale, the SPE may face the risk that the receivables are recovered by an insolvency practitioner appointed to the originator (because of the bankruptcy remoteness risks discussed in 1.1 Insolvency Laws and 1.2 Special Purpose Entities).
+If a transfer does not comply with the above requirements for a true sale, the SPE may face the risk that the receivables are recovered by an insolvency practitioner appointed to the originator (because of the bankruptcy remoteness risks discussed in 1.1 Insolvency Laws and 1.2 Special-Purpose Entities).

 In contrast, for a secured loan the secured party would take a security interest over the relevant receivables.
 This is a much simpler process under the Personal Property Securities Act 1999 (PPSA) than the true sale of a receivable and requires perfection, usually by registration of a financing statement on the Personal Property Securities Register or the taking "possession" of the relevant receivables.
-However, merely taking security over the receivables exposes the SPE to the bankruptcy risk of the originator (which is described above in 1.1 Insolvency Laws and 1.2 Special Purpose Entities), and so is not used in securitisations in New Zealand.
+However, merely taking security over the receivables exposes the SPE to the bankruptcy risk of the originator (which is described above in 1.1 Insolvency Laws and 1.2 Special-Purpose Entities), and so is not used in securitisations in New Zealand.

 The PPSA does, however, need to be considered when undertaking a securitisation in New Zealand.
 For example, the security granted by the SPE to the security trustee needs to be perfected (this is usually achieved via registration of a financing statement on the Personal Property Securities Register).
 In addition, transfers of accounts receivable, chattel paper and leases of greater than one year are deemed to be security interests under the PPSA.
 Accordingly, the perfection and priority regime of the PPSA needs careful consideration when structuring a securitisation.
 For example, when transferring chattel paper under a securitisation, the best form of perfection is the SPE taking possession of the underlying chattel paper in order to ensure it obtains the best priority against competing interests in the chattel paper.

-There are no other means of constructing a bankruptcy remote transaction that are commonly used in New Zealand.
+There are no other means of constructing a bankruptcy-remote transaction that are commonly used in New Zealand.

 In a New Zealand context, financial assets are typically transferred directly from the originator to an SPE as the ultimate transferee (ie, the SPE is not an intermediate entity in the chain of transactions).